jcarboni2/Teste_RD/README.md

 * The feature validated was https://staging.rdstation.com.br/nova-segmentacao

 * The covered tests are validating important scenarios.
-The difficult to find static attributes spent a lot of time, unfortunately I did not have time to create more scenarios.
-But I expect to present the skills and logic desired in the activity.

 ------------------------------------------------------------------------------